raj23manj/golang-demo-app/notes.md

 7) gin.new => returns a gin instance without any middle attached,
   * Http framework 7:20
   * gin.Default has loggers & recovery middleware attached
-8) How to fect query params http framework
+8) How to fetch query params http framework
   * 16:50
 9) Marshal, takess a input interface and create a valid json string
   * 12:26 defining our domain structs